Ekta17/Notes/Notes/array.md

 - Given an array and the '_d_' which is number of time the array needs to be rotated.
 - Using reversal of the array we can achieve this.

+1. **Rotations to Right**: [1,2,3,4], d = 1 --> [4,1,2,3]
-- Divide the array into two parts:
+    - Divide the array into two parts and reverse each part:
-    - the array from 0-(d-1)
+    - reverse the array from 0 to (d-1)
-    - the array from d-(n-1)
+    - reverse the array from d to (n-1)
+    - now reverse the whole array

+2. **Rotations to Left**: [1,2,3,4], d = 1 --> [2,3,4,1]
+    - Reverse the whole array
+    - Divide the array into two parts and reverse each part:
-- reverse both the arrays
+    - reverse the array from 0 to (d-1)
-- now reverse the array which you got from the previous step.
+    - reverse the array from d to (n-1)

+Note: Before performing any type of rotation, initialize **d %= array.length**
+        to handle the case where length of array is less than d

 - Time Complexity: O(n)
 - Space Complexity: O(1)